-Our downstairs has a lot of bold colors: the walls in the living room are a gorgeous wine/raspberry, the trim is bright white, and the doors which were originally white (and featured SUPER FUN crayon and marker that seemed to be baked on in) are a rich glossy black.
-Originally the door knobs were round brass knobs which matched the brass-colored hinges and I just hated them, but I was stuck in a color hole: I had no intention of taking the doors off of the hinges (no thank you, please) so I needed to find a color that would work better and would involve my beloved lever handles.
-I tried a few colors with spray paint: oil-rubbed bronze, bright copper, dark copper, and in the end the bright copper won.
-I spray painted brass lever handles from Schlage and installed them.
+Our downstairs has a lot of bold colors: the walls in the living room are a gorgeous wine/raspberry, the trim is bright white, and the doors, which were originally white (and featured SUPER FUN crayon and marker that seemed to be baked on in) are a rich glossy black.
+Originally the door knobs were round brass knobs that matched the brass-colored hinges, and I just hated them, but I was stuck in a color hole: I had no intention of taking the doors off of the hinges (no thank you, please), so I needed to find a color that would work better and would involve my beloved lever handles.
+I tried a few colors with spray paint: oil-rubbed bronze, bright copper, and dark copper, and in the end, the bright copper won.
+I spray-painted brass lever handles from Schlage and installed them.

 The problems started almost immediately: To make sure I got ALL of the pieces, I ended up taking the levers apart and spray paint individual parts.
-Somehow I re-assembled one of the handles incorrectly which resulted in the basement door lever occasionally coming apart in your hand.
-So, you know, a nice little “basement poltergeists are now behind you while you’re trapped in your dark basement” feel every time that happened.
+Somehow I re-assembled one of the handles incorrectly, which resulted in the basement door lever occasionally coming apart in your hand.
+So, you know, a nice little “basement poltergeists are now behind you while you are trapped in your dark basement” feel every time that happened.

 Look, I’m now 35, but I will readily admit there are times that I still bolt up my basement stairs in terror.
 So imagine the feeling of bolting up the staircase and having the handle come off.
 I should’ve checked my heart rate on my Fitbit once in a while to see what that spike looked like.